Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

 * Test: I would like the ability to comment on blog posts.
     * Result: A logged-in user can leave a comment on any blog post.

-* Test: I would like the ability to edit or remove comments I make on a blog post.
+* Test: I would like the ability to remove comments I make on a blog post.
-    * Result: A logged-in user can edit and remove the published comments they have made.
+    * Result: A logged-in user can remove the published comments they have made.

 * Test: I want the ability to filter classes between difficulty levels.
     * Result: A user can filter classes by categories, which are the difficulty levels for all yoga classes offered.